 - See the University of Florida Graduate School website for detailed information about admission criteria at the University of Florida.

-- We receive several hundred applications per year, and in any given year, we offer admission to about 15-18% of all applicants.
+- We receive several hundred applications per year and offer admission to less than 25% of all applicants.

-- Applicants who hold a Bachelor’s degree must have an upper division GPA of at least 3.0 (See the UF Graduate School website for details).
-The average undergraduate upper-division GPA among applicants who are offered admission typically is between 3.8 and 3.9.
+- Grade Point Average (GPA): Applicants who hold a bachelor’s degree must have an upper division GPA of at least 3.0 (See the UF Graduate School website for specific details).
+In recent years, most applicants who have been offered admission have had upper division GPAs in the 3.7 to 4.0 range.

-- For more information, please see our entry in the EdFind database on the website of the American Speech-Language-Hearing Association (www.asha.org).
+- For additional information about our program, please see our entry in the EdFind database on the website of the American Speech-Language-Hearing Association (www.asha.org).

 Completing the Application for Admission

-Application to the University of Florida’s Master of Arts in Communication Sciences and Disorders degree program is a two-step process:
+Application to the University of Florida’s Master of Arts in Communication Sciences and Disorders degree program for speech-language pathology is a two-step process: